pandas-dev/pandas/doc/source/dsintro.rst

    (iris.assign(sepal_ratio = iris['SepalWidth'] / iris['SepalLength'])
         .head())

-Above was an example of inserting a precomputed value.
-We can also pass in a function of one argument to be evalutated on the DataFrame being assigned to.
+In the example above, we inserted a precomputed value.
+We can also pass in a function of one argument to be evaluated on the DataFrame being assigned to.

 .. ipython:: python